w9/vll-haskell/README.md

 particularly suitable for viewing large ascii tables.

 **VLL** guesses the format by the file's extension.
-If the file has extension ".csv", it is treated as a CSV file, otherwise as a TSV file.
+If the file has extension ".csv", it is treated as a CSV file, otherwise a TSV file.
 The latter includes the cases where the input is *piped* in.

 A CSV/TSV file is assumed to *strictly* follow [RFC 4180](https://tools.ietf.org/html/rfc4180).
-Usually, if you encounters a parse error, it's because the file doesn't follow the standard strictly, (e.g., its use of quotes or escapse sequences doesn't comply with the standard,) in which case the `--naive` option fixes most problems.
+If you encounter a parse error, usually it's because the file doesn't follow the standard strictly, (e.g., its use of quotes or escapse sequences doesn't comply with the standard,) in which case the `--naive` option fixes most problems.
 If the file complies RFC 4180, **VLL** escapses special characters